schultzm/havic/README.md

     ---
     FORCE_OVERWRITE_AND_RE_RUN:
       Yes # Yes for full re-run, No to start from an interrupted run,

     DEFAULT_REFS:
       Yes # Yes if using havic pre-packaged SUBJECT test data, No otherwise

     DEFAULT_QUERIES:
       Yes # Yes if using havic pre-packaged QUERY test data, No otherwise

     SUBJECT_FILE: # the "SUBJECT" sequence in BLAST terms, i.e., reference genome data/NC_001489.fa # relative or absolute paths to fasta file
       # if DEFAULT_REFS is Yes, path will be prefixed to use pre-packaged data

     SUBJECT_TARGET_REGION: # the target region of the genome to focus on data/havnet_amplicon.fa # in fasta format, relative or absolute paths okay
       # if DEFAULT_REFS is Yes, path will be prefixed to use pre-packaged data

     OUTDIR: # the parent directory for the results folders havic_test_results/amplicon # relative or absolute path to parent result folder

     TREE_ROOT:
       midpoint # sequence name to root iqtree on, or midpoint for midpoint root

     RUN_PREFIX:
       HAV_amplicon_

     PLOTS:
       Yes # Yes to make plots (slow for large runs), No otherwise.

     MAPPER_SETTINGS:
       executable:
         minimap2 # https://github.com/lh3/minimap2
       other:
         --secondary=no -Y
       k_mer: # select an odd number, between 3 and 27 inclusive
         -k 5 # 5 has been good for the HAV amplicon seqs, adjust sensibly

     IQTREE2_SETTINGS: # http://www.iqtree.org/doc/iqtree-doc.pdf
       executable:
         iqtree # command to call iqtree2
-    threads: # threads
-        '-T AUTO -ntmax 24' # automatically determine the best threading parameter
-    model_finder: # model-finder
-        '-m MFP' # extended model find with FreeRate heterogeneity + tree inference
-    state_frequency:
-        '+FO' # Optimized sgate frequencies by maximum-likelihood
-    ultrafast_bootstrap:
-        '--ufboot 1000' # use of aLRT will cause ClusterPicker to fall over
-    protect_violations: #to protect against severe model violations '--bnni'
-    redo: # recompute everything in iqtree run '--redo' # leave empty string ('') if not wanting to redo, else '--redo'
+      other:
+        '-T AUTO -m MFP+FO --ufboot 1000 -pers 0.2 -nstop 500'

     CLUSTER_PICKER_SETTINGS: # https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4228337/
       executable:
         ClusterPicker
       coarse_subtree_support: # divide tree into subtrees at/above this threshold
         70
       fine_cluster_support: # branch support minimum value for clusters of tips 95
       distance_fraction: # float please, genetic distance
         0.01 # (e.g., 1 SNP in 100 bp = 0.01)
       large_cluster_threshold:
         15
       distance_method:
         valid # options are ambiguity, valid, gap, or abs

     HIGHLIGHT_TIP:
       - CmvAXJTIqH # Specify tip name to highlight in final plot
       - CCHkiFhcxG # Specify tip name to highlight in final plot
       - PAvYXhYkLM # Specify tip name to highlight in final plot

     TRIM_SEQS: # these sequences will be trimmed to length of SUBJECT_AMPLICON
       - AY644337_55443_seq_1 # these are sequences in the QUERY_FILES
       - RIVM-HAV171_64913_seq_2_MapsOutsideTrimRegionSoEmpty
       - nDNLdjtgha#HashInSeqName
       - '' # give it nothing
       - xyzyx # give it a non-name

     QUERY_FILES:
       - data/example1.fa # relative or absolute paths to fasta files
       - data/example2.fa
       - xyz # to test a dud file name
       - '' # to test an empty file name (which would return a folder, not file) ...

 Before starting a run, `cd` to a working directory (preferably not inside the git cloned folder).
 Either copy the above `yaml` to file, or use `wget https://raw.githubusercontent.com/schultzm/havic/master/havic/data/hav_amplicon.yaml`.
 For more information on the `yaml` standard, refer to [https://yaml.org/](https://yaml.org/).

 Lets go through the `yaml` step-by-step.

-##### Opening and closing fields, nesting
+##### Opening and closing fields, nesting, special characters

-`yaml` code blocks open and close with `---` and `...`, respectively.
+- `yaml` code blocks open and close with `---` and `...`, respectively.
 Ensure your file includes these lines.
-Indents are two spaces to increase a nesting level.
+- Indents are two spaces, use a carriage return followed by an increas of two spaces to increase a nesting level.
+- Special characters or numbers in tip names or folders can be correctly parsed by enclosing values in single-quotes to allow string interpretation of values.

 ##### Force overwrite and re-run

     FORCE_OVERWRITE_AND_RE_RUN:
       Yes

 `havic` manages tasks via [`ruffus`](https://code.google.com/archive/p/ruffus/), and out-of-date stages of the pipeline will be re-run as required.
 To start a new run or force overwrite files in the OUTDIR, set `FORCE_OVERWRITE_AND_RE_RUN` to `Yes`.
 Otherwise to start off from the last point, set to `No`.

 ##### Default Subject and Queries

     DEFAULT_SUBJECT:
       Yes # Yes if using havic pre-packaged SUBJECT (i.e., 'reference') sequence and region test data, No otherwise

     DEFAULT_QUERIES:
       Yes # Yes if using havic pre-packaged QUERY test data, No otherwise

 If `DEFAULT_SUBJECT` is set to `Yes` `havic` will prefix the filepaths in `SUBJECT_FILE` `SUBJECT_TARGET_REGION` with the `havic` install path (using `pkg_resources.resource_filename`) for the pre-packaged data.
 The same logic applies for `DEFAULT_QUERY`.
 To specify a custom path to `SUBJECT_FILE` and `SUBJECT_TARGET_REGION` set `DEFAULT_SUBJECT` to `No`.
 To specify custom `QUERY_FILES`, set `DEFAULT_QUERY` to `No`.

 ##### Subject/Reference sequence

     SUBJECT_FILE: # the "SUBJECT" sequence in BLAST terms, i.e., reference genome data/NC_001489.fa # relative or absolute paths to fasta file
       # if DEFAULT_SUBJECT is Yes, path will be prefixed to use pre-packaged data

 `havic` will use this fasta sequence as the subject/reference sequence.
 If a different reference is required, change the path value.
 The subject sequence may only be a single consensus sequence.

 ##### Subject target region

     SUBJECT_TARGET_REGION: # the target region of the genome to focus on data/havnet_amplicon.fa # in fasta format, relative or absolute paths okay
       # if DEFAULT_REFS is Yes, path will be prefixed to use pre-packaged data

 This regions will guide trimming of the alignment.
 In this example, the VP1/P2A region is the target region.
 Sample names listed in TRIM_SEQS will be trimmed to match the boundaries of this region.
 A sequence is used here instead of a bed coordinates file because the exact boundaries of the target region in the final alignment are not always obvious.
 After mapping this region to the subject sequence, the boundaries become obvious.
 Automatic delineation of this region alleviates the need for the analyst to manually search for and define the boundaries.

 ##### Output directory

     OUTDIR: # the parent directory for the results folders havic_test_results/amplicon # relative or absolute path to parent result folder

 Specify the path to the output directory.
 The files listed in the table below will be sent to this directory as the run progresses.